-8 Ways Your Life Gets Better When You Stop Going Out All The Time
+8 Benefits of Not Going Out All The Time

 I recently went to a music festival with my cousin who is 22, and my brothers who are 19 and 21, respectively.
 I'm flirting with 30, so I knew going into the experience that we have some slightly differing priorities.
 On the second night of the festival, I decided to go to bed at midnight, which led to me facing chastisement at the mercy of the younger people.
 "You're so lame," they said.
 But in my elderly zen state, I simply chuckled.
 I explained to them that I've been to every party already.
 And one thing I learned from that is that every party is the same.